fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 BELIZE POPULATION

 Most of the major towns and villages of Belize lie on the coast or along major rivers.
 In recent times, new settlements have formed, mostly in the Cayo District of Western Belize and the Toledo District in Southern Belize.
-The latest census in Belize shows a population of over 350,000 made up of Creole, Garifuna, Mestizo, Maya, Mennonites, and Europeans.
+As of 2024, the population of Belize is 411,000 and made up of Creole, Garifuna, Mestizo, Maya, Mennonites, and Europeans.
 Belize in general has a very young population with over 50% of the people under 18 years old.

 BELIZE LANGUAGE